 Brush up on your language skills before you go abroad by registering for a free Languages For International Mobility course.

-Partner universities that require a foreign language are listed using the CEFR framework (A1, A2, B1, B2, C1, C2).
+Opportunities on our web pages are currently for exchanges available for study in 2022/23 and universities that require a foreign language are listed using the CEFR framework (A1, A2, B1, B2, C1, C2).

 When researching global programmes and placements you might hear the following options: